 Mentioned, but jossed; Todd said it was too silly to hate.

 "Get Your Shine On" by Florida Georgia Line: Todd called Florida Georgia Line an awful group on Twitter; however, "Cruise" was the bigger of their two Hot 100 hits, so this one may only make the dishonorable mentions.

 "Bugatti" by Ace Hood ft.
-Future & Rick Ross: Todd hates most songs whose subject matter is about material wealth, and this is yet another entry in the "Money, Cash, Hoes" genre of rap, this time talking about waking up in a ultra-rare and ultra-expensive supercar.
+Future & Rick Ross: Todd hates most songs whose subject matter is about material wealth, and this is yet another "bling and bitches" rap song, this time talking about waking up in a ultra-rare and ultra-expensive supercar.

 "Lolly" by Maejor Ali & Justin Bieber: Once again, BIEEEEBEERRRR!!!!!

 "Unconditionally" by Katy Perry: Todd went on a Twitter rant about how Katy's incorrect pronunciation of the word bothers him.

 "Sweater Weather" by the Neighborhood: Todd tweeted that he didn't like the slow part of the song.

 Jossed for the worst list; it made #10 on the best list, with Todd calling it as the winner of the "fluke indie hit sweepstakes".
 However, Todd did state that the song would have charted higher on his best list if it weren't for the slow part.